Using a Personal Loan to Pay Off Credit Card Debt

 Personal loans are a type of unsecured loan.
 There are a number of uses of personal loans, including paying off credit card debt.
 Loan amounts can vary by lender and will be paid to the borrower in one lump sum after the loan is approved.
 The borrower then pays back the loan — with interest — in monthly installments that are set by the loan terms.

-Many unsecured personal loans come with a fixed interest rate that won’t fluctuate or change over the life of the loan, though there are different types of personal loans.
-An applicant’s interest rate is determined by a set of factors, including their financial history, credit score, income, and other debt, among other factors.
+Many unsecured personal loans come with a fixed interest rate (which means it won’t change over the life of the loan), though there are different types of personal loans.
+An applicant’s interest rate is determined by a set of factors, including their financial history, credit score, income, and other debt.
 Typically, the higher an applicant’s credit score, the better their interest rate will be, as the lender may view them as a less risky borrower.
 Lenders may offer individuals with low credit scores a higher interest rate, presuming they are more likely to default on their loans.

 Finally, using an unsecured personal loan to pay off credit cards also has the benefit of ending the cycle of credit card debt without resorting to a balance transfer card.
 Balance transfer credit cards offer an introductory rate that’s lower or sometimes even 0%.
 This might seem like an appealing offer.
 But if the balance isn’t paid off before the promotional offer is up, the cardholder could end up paying an even higher interest rate than they started with.
 Plus, balance transfer cards often charge a balance transfer fee, which could ultimately increase the total debt someone owes.